MantasHesthaven/LynFarm/README.md

 # LynFarm
 _Ver.
 1.0 (July 2022)_

-**LynFarm is developed for calculating asphalt pavement responses under the loadings of farming vehicles on tracks and/or flotation tires.
+**LynFarm is developed for calculating asphalt pavement responses under the loadings of farming vehicles on tracks and/or flotation tires.**

-The code .... **
+**The code has been developed at the Technical University of Denmark in Kongens Lyngby.**

 LynFarm is an add-on to the ALVA MATLAB-package developed by Asmus Skar, Sebastian Andersen and Julius Nielsen for pavement modeling.
 [Link to ALVA](https://github.com/asmusskar/ALVA).